blechschmidt/massdns/README.md

   -c  --resolve-count    Number of resolves for a name before giving up.
 (Default: 50)
       --drop-group       Group to drop privileges to when running as root.
 (Default: nogroup) --drop-user        User to drop privileges to when running as root.
+(Default: nobody) --extended-input   Input names are followed by a space-separated list of resolvers.
+                         These are used before falling back to the resolvers file.
-(Default: nobody) --filter           Only output packets with the specified response code.
+      --filter           Only output packets with the specified response code.
       --flush            Flush the output file whenever a response was received.
   -h  --help             Show this help.